udacity/wechat_store/README.md

-# WeChat_store
+# Detail Page

-This is for WeChat Mini Program Nanodegree Term 2
+This is Store Detail Page with virtual data.